Gemini-HUN/Bot_parts_global_localization/README.md

 # Bot_parts_global_localization
 ### Total Downloads: ![Downloads](https://badgen.net/github/assets-dl/Gemini-HUN/Bot_parts_global_localization?style=flat-square&color=d81b60&icon=github)

-This mod translates the Dr Pepper Bot Parts DLC into all Spore-supported languages.
+This mod restores missing localization for the Dr Pepper Bot Parts DLC by adding support for all Spore-supported languages.

 ## Working with:
-* DI

-"And even the mouths included in the
+"**DI** and even the mouths included in the **GodzillasuperTexturelessMouths** mod!"
-* ''GodzillasuperTexturelessMouths'' mod!"

-Feedback from FrenchSPORE!
+Feedback from **FrenchSPORE**!

 ## Translated: